hugo-sid/hugo-blog-awesome/README.md

 ## Setup

-Ensure that you have installed the Hugo extended version.
-This theme uses SCSS for styling, so you need the extended version of Hugo to compile the SCSS files.
+> **Note**: you need to have the Hugo extended version installed in order to use this theme.
+This theme uses SCSS for styling.
+With Hugo extended version, SCSS can be compiled to CSS.

 To create a new Hugo site with this theme, run the following command: